 COVID-19 tip: If you're attending or planning a virtual memorial service using a service like GatheringUs, try to wear your normal funeral attire (including the top and bottom half of your body) and follow the advice below.
 Make sure you put on something you can sit comfortably in for a couple of hours and doesn't look distracting or distorted (e.g. bright colors or busy patterns) on the computer screen.

 Post-planning tip: If you are the executor for a deceased loved one, closing accounts and other aspects of handling a loved one's unfinished business can be overwhelming without a way to organize your process.
 We have a post-loss checklist that will help you ensure that your loved one's family, estate, and other affairs are taken care of.
+Creating an online memorial page in honor of your loved one is another great place to start.

 There’s no hard and fast rule for what kind of attire is appropriate for a memorial service.
 Outdoor memorial services generally call for more relaxed attire.